Audi S5 Sportback review

 Practicality & boot space

 While the S5 Coupe arguably looks a bit more exotic, the Sportback version still cuts a dash, despite its extra doors.
 And the extra practicality can't be denied because it's a far better car for carrying passengers.
 There's decent headroom and legroom in the back, and getting in and out is straightforward too.
+Anyone wanting to sit in the back of the coupe version needs to move the front seats out of the way, which is time consuming and awkward.

 The 460-litre boot isn't massive but it's a close match for the BMW 4 Series Gran Coupe, and larger than the 406 litres in the back of the Kia Stinger.
 It also boasts a large hatchback, making it surprisingly easy to load bulky or awkwardly shaped cargo.